usnistgov/metaschema/website/content/specification/_index.md

 </assembly>
 ```

-The XML example above illustrates 2 fields, on lines 3 and 4, which will be collapsed together in the resulting JSON and YAML conversion.
+The XML example above illustrates 2 fields, on lines 2 and 4, which will be collapsed together into the same *collapse group* in the resulting JSON and YAML conversion.
 This is because they have the same flag values: `a` for the flag named `flag-default-a`, `required 1` for the flag named `flag-required`, and no value for the flag named `flag-optional`.
+The field on line 3 would be in a second *collapse group*.

-When converted to JSON or YAML, these fields will be collapsed, resulting in the following content instances.
+When converted to JSON or YAML, these fields will be collapsed based on their collapse grouping, resulting in the following content instances.

 {{< tabs JSON YAML >}}
 {{% tab %}}